Table of Contents

 | B| Center| 12|

-Note that we used the arguments variableColumnName and valueColumnName to specify the names to use for the second and third columns.
+It is important to reiterate that we used the explicit arguments variableColumnName and valueColumnName to specify the desired names for the second and third columns, respectively.
+This practice enhances code readability and ensures the resulting DataFrame is instantly understandable without needing to reference the melting operation repeatedly.

 The following tutorials explain how to perform other common tasks in PySpark: